kruize/autotune/tests/scripts/local_monitoring_tests/Local_monitoring_tests.md

 Note: The test will fail if it's run as is if there are no matching workloads that the test looks for.
 This test result can be ignored in case of a non-gpu workload

+### Authentication Test:

+Kruize 0.1.1 supports the authentication which provides the user an option to pass authentication details in the yaml for the service they are using.

+The authentication test is part of functional bucket and has a separate script similar to local_monitoring tests.
+It contains various valid and invalid scenarios for testing.

+It can be run as shown in the example below:

+`/test_autotune.sh -c <cluster-type> -i <image-name> -r benchmarks/ --testsuite=authentication_tests`